osmosis-labs/osmosis/docs/architecture/concentrated-liquidity-adr.md

 range (0, \infinity).
 TODO: format correctly

-With the new architecute, we introduce a concept of a `position` that allows to concentrate liquidity withi a fixed range.
+With the new architecute, we introduce a concept of a `position` that allows to concentrate liquidity within a fixed range.
 A position only needs to maintain enough reseseves to satisfy trading within this range.
 As a result, it functions as the traditional `xy = k` within that range.